1. Does Traditional Chinese Medicine work?

 7. What should I do before an Acupuncture treatment?

 You should not have an acupuncture treatment on an empty stomach.
-If one is over-fatigued or over-hunger, an acupuncture treatment may result in dizziness or nausea.
+If one is over-fatigued or over-hungry, an acupuncture treatment may result in dizziness, fainting or nausea.

 8. What should I do after an Acupuncture treatment?